-The asynchronous requests can be called via the MosaikRemote proxy self.mosaik from within step().
+The asynchronous requests can be called via the MosaikRemote proxy self.mosaik from within step(), except for set_data() which has to be called from another thread/process (see below).
 They don't return the actual results but an event (similar to a future of deferred).
 The event will eventually hold the actual result.
 To wait for that result to arrive, you simply yield the event, e.g.:

 '''

-def step(self, time, inputs):
+def step(self, time, inputs, max_advance):

 progress = yield self.mosaik.get_progress()

 ...

 '''